DavidAnson/grunt-check-pages/README.md

 * 0.1.0 - Initial release, support for `checkLinks` and `checkXhtml`.
 * 0.1.1 - Tweak README for better formatting.
 * 0.1.2 - Support page-only mode (no link or XHTML checks), show response time for requests.
-* *PENDING* - Support `maxResponseTime` option, buffer all page responses, add "no-cache" header to requests.
+* 0.1.3 - Support `maxResponseTime` option, buffer all page responses, add "no-cache" header to requests.